The breathtaking Akrotiri Excavations in Santorini – The Pompeii of Greece!

 Santorini is the southernmost island of the Cyclades.
 Six thousand years ago it was home to one of the most important ancient Greek settlements of the Aegean.

 A prosperous Minoan town existed in the south of the island of which the ruins can be seen at Akrotiri.
 This ancient settlement is only a twenty minute drive from Fira or forty minutes from Oia.
 The remains at Akrotiri ruins are even older than the ruins of Pompeii!
 The area is huge and only a tiny little part has been uncovered until now.

 The Minoan settlement on Santorini didn’t comprise of palaces like the Minoan settlement on nearby Crete, instead it was a high functioning merchant town.
 The people of this town became one of the main naval powers of the Aegean.
 Objects found on the site of Akrotiri prove that it had relations with the Greek Mainland, Syria and Egypt.

-The archaeological site of Akrotiri is around twenty hectares large, but most of it hasn’t been excavated yet.
-After an accident they stopped the excavations for a couple of years.
+The archaeological site of Akrotiri has a surface of about twenty hectares, but most of it hasn’t been excavated yet.
+After an accident, they stopped the excavations for a couple of years.

 Some scholars state that the volcanic eruption caused the end of the Minoan civilization because the earthquakes and tsunami even reached Crete.
 But actually it is still unknown how exactly the Minoan civilization ceased to exist.

 Busy sea traffic around Oia and Fira in Santorini

 Even though Santorini is not a naval power any longer, it is always very busy in the sea around the island.
 Yachts, sailing boats and cruise ships struggle to get the best places in one of the harbors at Fira and Oia.
 Accessing land from sea can be very hard because of the traffic, and in the summer the harbor is crowded with people arriving from the ferries and cruise ships.

 Visit the Akrotiri Excavations, the Pompeii of Greece